-Liability car insurance amounts are often written as a sequence of three numbers.
-These numbers refer to the maximums your insurer will pay for injuries per person, injuries per accident and property damage per accident.
+Liability car insurance is required when you buy car insurance.
+It pays for damage and injuries you cause to others.
+Amounts of liability coverage are often written as three numbers.
+These refer to the maximum limits your insurer will pay for injuries per person, injuries per accident and property damage per accident.

-- Collision insurance pays for your vehicle's damage after accidents like hitting another car or an object.
+- Collision insurance for your vehicle damage after hitting objects such as trees, poles or other cars.

-- Comprehensive insurance pays for car theft and damage to your vehicle due to natural disasters, fire, explosions, vandalism, floods and animal-related accidents.
+- Comprehensive insurance for car theft and also damage to your vehicle due to weather, fire, explosions, vandalism, floods and animal-related crashes.

 How does a car insurance deductible work?

-An auto insurance deductible is the amount of money that will be deducted from your insurance claim check.
-Comprehensive and collision insurance have deductibles if you make a claim.
-For example, if you have collision insurance with a deductible of $500 and get into an accident that causes $1,500 in property damage, your insurer will pay the remaining $1,000.
+An auto insurance deductible is the amount of money that will be deducted from an insurance claim check.
+Comprehensive and collision insurance insurance have deductibles if you make a claim.
+For example, if you have collision insurance with a deductible of $500 and you cause $3,000 in damage to your car, your insurer will pay the remaining $2,500.